Camp in comfort – The ultimate guide to luxury adventures

 NBC’s TODAY Show, March 30, 2012

-Lakedale Resort is featured on the Today Show, in a segment titled: Back to Nature, Where Glamour and Camping Meet.
+Lakedale is featured on the Today Show, in a segment titled: Back to Nature, Where Glamour and Camping Meet.
 The segment clip can be found here.

 Travel + Leisure, March 2012

-Lakedale Resort was featured in an article titled “Spring Break”, detailing coastal destinations around the country.
+Lakedale was featured in an article titled “Spring Break”, detailing coastal destinations around the country.
 The full article can be found here.

 LA Times, January 29, 2012

-Lakedale Resort was featured in the LA Times article: “Cooking up gourmet adventures across the West: A guide to the hotels, resorts and other locales in the West that offer travelers hand’s-on cooking lessons”.
+Lakedale was featured in the LA Times article: “Cooking up gourmet adventures across the West: A guide to the hotels, resorts and other locales in the West that offer travelers hand’s-on cooking lessons”.

 On three weekends in spring and fall (May 11 and 12, June 15 and 16, Sept.
-21 and 22), Lakedale Resort at Three Lakes, on 82 tree-covered acres on San Juan Island, offers Gourmet Glamping, or glamour camping: two nights “camping” in a canvas cabin and chef Kyle Nicholson teaching gourmet campfire cuisine.
+21 and 22), Lakedale at Three Lakes, on 82 tree-covered acres on San Juan Island, offers Gourmet Glamping, or glamour camping: two nights “camping” in a canvas cabin and chef Kyle Nicholson teaching gourmet campfire cuisine.
 Last year’s dinner fare included Dungeness crab-stuffed sweet peppers, Snake River Farms steaks and grilled banana splits.
 Hiking, kayaking, canoeing, swimming, fishing and biking are also on tap.
 The full article can found here.

 NBC’s TODAY Show, October 21, 2011

-Lakedale Resort and San Juan Island were featured in a TODAY Show segment called “Quick Getaways from the Emerald City”, which highlights staying at the lodge in winter and glamping in the summer.
+Lakedale and San Juan Island were featured in a TODAY Show segment called “Quick Getaways from the Emerald City”, which highlights staying at the lodge in winter and glamping in the summer.
 The clip can be found here.